 - requires that if any employer takes corrective action in response to an employee’s claim of sexual harassment, such action cannot modify the complainant’s conditions of employment unless the complainant agrees to the modification in writing;

-- expands the definition of “discriminatory practice” to include failure to comply with the new requirements, i.e., sexual harassment training, posting, and provision of sexual harassment information;
+- expands the definition of “discriminatory practice” to include failure to comply with the required sexual harassment training;

 - extends the deadline for employees to file discrimination complaints of any kind (not just sexual harassment complaints);